All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Assisi’s fate as an attraction and pilgrimage site was sealed when St Francis, founder of the Franciscan order, was born here in 1182.
 A charming medieval hill town, little changed over the centuries, Assisi can be quite busy, but there are still pockets of tranquillity as you wander the old streets.
 The Basilica di San Francesco is a fantastic monument to 13th and 14th century Italian art with one of the greatest art collections outside of a gallery in the world.
 Pink-stoned Spello sits above the Vale of Spoleto.
 Originally a Roman settlement there is some old architecture to see, but the languid charms of this medieval town generally call for a leisurely stroll of the old streets.
 This evening dinner will be in the hotel restaurant.

 Day 4: Today we will visit La Cucina di San Pietro a Pettine, a family run truffle restaurant, for a truffle hunting experience followed by lunch.
-We will enter into the deep forest with expert truffle hunters and their trusted dogs searching for the precious truffle.
+We will enter into the forest with expert truffle hunters and their trusted dogs searching for the precious truffle.
 You will be led by a local expert who will teach you all about the ancient tradition of truffle hunting which remains unchanged for centruies.
 Afterwards you will enjoy lunch at the restaurant.
 We return to Trevi in the afternoon with free time for you to spend as you wish.
 This evening dinner will be in the hotel restaurant.

 Day 5: Full day tour to Gubbio with guided tour.